-- Provision of a graffiti removal service where a property has their frontage in the laneway; - Provision of graffiti removal kits to assist with graffiti removal on other laneway surfaces; - Alternative strategies for graffiti management in hotspot areas to be given separate budgetary consideration, as per existing policy.
-This could include initiatives such as laneway lighting, grant funded projects and urban art projects etc. - 5.
-Graffiti vandalism is an under-reported crime, due to irregular and inconsistent reporting by victims, and the several different reporting mechanisms.
-Police are often not aware of emerging trends and vandalism hotspots, and therefore cannot target these areas accordingly.
+- Provision of a graffiti removal service in: - o The entrance to a laneway where graffiti is clearly visible from the adjoining street; - o In laneways that are commercially activated; - Where the frontage of a property is located within the laneway: or - Where the frontage of a property is located within the laneway and graffiti vandalism on property or infrastructure directly adjacent to or opposite the complainant's property negatively impacts the immediate visual amenity from said property. - Provision of graffiti removal kits to assist with graffiti removal on other laneway surfaces; - Alternative strategies for graffiti management in hotspot areas and locations with extensive, historical graffiti vandalism to be given separate budgetary consideration, as per existing policy.
+This could include initiatives such as laneway lighting, grant funded projects and urban art projects etc.